JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="bhl-56601545" title="John Parkinson's mention of _Beretinus_ _fructus_ with image" data-url="https://www.biodiversitylibrary.org/pageimage/56601545" data-region=""></var>
 <var data-image id="bhl-8066123" title="Carolus Clusius' mentions of _Beretinus_ _fructus_ and _Cacao_ _fructus_" data-url="https://www.biodiversitylibrary.org/pageimage/8066123" data-region="0,0,0,0"></var>

 Interestingly, Parkinson also has a duplicate entry for cacao, but under the name: “Cacao sive Cacaute” or “Peare bearing wholesome Almond tree.”
 It is stated that this plant is made into a beverage called “Chocolate” in an unspecified indigenous language, revealing that our modern name for the creamy, satisfying paste made from cacao has its linguistic origins in the New World.
-This second entry references a different source, “Benzo,” likely the 1572 account of Girolamo Benzoni, where he discusses his encounters with cacao in Nicaragua.
+This second entry references a different source, “Benzo,” likely the 1565 _Historia del Mondo Nuovo_ by Girolamo Benzoni, where he discusses his encounters with cacao in Nicaragua.
 <var data-map title="World" data-center="25.164766, -76.133328" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"